FSipiano/newbieDictionary/README.md

 Can also stand for Common Language Infrastructure.
 A tool, developed by Microsoft, to allow different languages to be understood and interpreted by different computer programs, rather than having to restructure the architecture and build behind it.

 #### Compiler -
 A compiler is a program that translates computer programs written using letters, numbers, and characters into a machine language program that can be read and executed by a computer.
-For example gcc compiler.
+For example gcc compiler is used to compile a C program.

 #### Cryptography -
 The art of hiding secrets and researching for secure communications, to protect them from third parties.